Bjanski/Exile_halo_parachute/README.md

 # ExHP
-Adds actions to a player so they can eject from air vehicles and pull parachutes without a parachute.
+Adds actions to a player so they can eject from air vehicles and pull a parachute without actually wearing one.

 ## Dependencies
- * Exile
+ * Exile Mod

 ## Installation
 * Add the content from description.ext into you own description.ext inside the mission root folder.